About Us

 Ebba Zetterberg oval

-Ebba began working as a research assistant in 2021 after earning her veterinary degree from the Swedish University of Agricultural Sciences (SLU).
-For her student thesis, she focused on studying movement asymmetries in Icelandic horses.
-Since January 2022, Ebba has been pursuing a PhD with a continued focus on movement asymmetries in horses and the potential factors that influence them.
-In addition to her research, she teaches anatomy to students from various programs, including veterinary students.
+Ebba started working as a research assistant in 2021 after graduating from the Swedish University of Agricultural Sciences (SLU) with a veterinary degree.
+In her thesis she focused on studying movement asymmetries in Icelandic horses.
+Since January 2022, Ebba is working as a PhD student with a continued focus on movement asymmetries in horses and potential factors that can influence these.
+In addition to her research, she teaches anatomy to students from several different programmes, including veterinary students.

 Linda started working as a research assistant in 2020.